 - Pets have a healing and soothing effect on many pet owners.

 Practice making your own bulleted list that includes points within a topic you could persuade someone of.

 Step 2 Exercise: Persuasive Essay

 You can think of persuasion like fishing.
-You have to hook your reader, then reel him or her in steadily with your arguments, and finally pull them right into the boat with you, hopefully sharing your viewpoint by the end.
+You have to hook your reader, then reel him or her in steadily with your arguments, and finally pull him or her right into the boat with you, hopefully sharing your viewpoint by the end.

 To write a persuasive essay, you need to decide on a topic you have an opinion about.
 You will be convincing your readers of your opinion, so make it something you care about.
-Here are a few super simple topics you can use to introduce persuasive essays to kids:
+Here are a few super simple topics you can choose from: